Hypatchia/ImageProcessingPlayground/readme.md

 The success of modern businesses relies on their ability to extract valuable insights from diverse data sources.

 Visual data, in the form of images, is a rich and often underutilized asset.
+The first step to Building High-Performance Computer Vision Models is Image Processing.

+* **Image processing:** refers to a set of techniques and methods used to manipulate and analyze images to extract useful information or enhance specific characteristics.

+Before feeding images into a computer vision model, it's essential to process them.
+This involves tasks such as resizing, normalization, augmentation, Feature Extraction, and more.

+* **Resizing**: Images may need to be resized to a standard dimension that the model expects.
+* **Normalization**: Ensuring that pixel values are within a specific range, often between 0 and 1, to facilitate model training.
+* **Augmentation**: Introducing variations in the training dataset, like rotations or flips, to enhance the model's generalization.
+* **Feature Extraction**  This involves capturing distinctive patterns, shapes, or structures within the images that are essential for the computer vision model's understanding.

 Image processing plays a pivotal role in: